svenkreiss/pysparkling/README.rst

 Development
 ===========

-Fork the Github repository, apply your changes in a feature branch and create a Pull Request.
-Please run `nosetests` to run the unit test suite including doctests.
+Fork the Github repository and apply your changes in a feature branch.
+To run pysparkling's unit tests locally, install the package and all dependencies with ``pip install -e .[s3,hdfs,http,tests]`` and run the tests with ``nosetests``.
+Don't run ``python setup.py test`` as this will not execute the doctests.
+When all tests pass, create a Pull Request.